TheBlueRuby/yet-another-metroidvania/README.md

 # Yet Another Metroidvania

 by TheBlueRuby & Mite Productions

 ---

-# About
+## About

-I have been playing a lot of Metroid recently and I wanted to try recreate it's gameplay.
+I have been playing a lot of Metroid recently and I wanted to try recreate its gameplay.
 Made in GameMaker 2.

-# Controls
+## Controls

-W, Space or ↑ - Jump (no height cap currently)
+W, Space or ↑ - Jump

 A or ←    - Move Left

 D or →    - Move Right

-# Credits
+## Credits

 Yet Another Metroidvania by TheBluerRuby
 Published by Mite Productions